 has one vote on a show of hands or on a poll; and

-may attend and vote in person or by postal vote.
+may attend and vote in person, by post or electronic polling.

 A Member ordinarily entitled to vote is not entitled to vote if his or her Membership Fee is more than twenty eight (28) days in arrears at the commencement of the relevant General Meeting, unless the Board resolves otherwise.